Did You Know That We Have Heroes In Our Community?

 So What Can Be Done?

 Flipper's Grave Site 2012: (L to R) Rich ’78, Cooper ’96, Jones ’69, Shipley ’75, and Morrell ‘74[/caption]

 For the ninth consecutive year, West Point Society Of Tallahassee (WPST) Secretary David Rich ’78 will lead a contingent of WPST members to the grave of Henry O. Flipper for an annual day of work and restoration.
 Their mission is simple – police the gravesite by cleaning, raking, sweeping, clipping, and washing the area to render it more suitable and pleasing to visitors.

 Donations will be accepted to improve the gravesite and to provide maintenance on a more regular basis.

-Can you spare $10 to honor the memorial for such a strong historical figure?
 Were it not for David Rich and his crew, this American hero might have been forgotten.
 But we can all pitch in some spare change and make Henry's resting place a permanent remembrance for a former slave who graduated from West Point.

 Joe Wrote The Book On How To Sell A Home Today

 WARNING: The Internet & digital marketing systems have changed the way sellers need to market a home for sale.
 It's not about getting a home sold anymore, it's about getting a home sold and netting the most money from the sale.

 To do this, a seller needs to hit the digital market hard in a coordinated effort that alerts ready-buyers (all at the same time) to ensure buyers understand they are competing for the right to buy the home.